t3-oss/create-t3-app/www/src/pages/en/folder-structure.md

 ## `src/server`

-The `server` folder is used to clearly seperate server-side code from client-side code.
+The `server` folder is used to clearly separate server-side code from client-side code.

 <sub>(with tRPC and/or Prisma)</sub>